juliamitchelmore/26marathons/_posts/2016-11-27-florence-marathon.markdown

 That's amazing!

 ![My bib number and the view over florence](images/florence-view.jpg){: .center-padded}
-*The view over Florence - what a stunning city!*
+*Florence: what an absolutely stunning city*

 ![Me and my new Florence marathon medal](images/florence-medal.jpg){: .center-half}
 *I like medals.
-Medals are pretty.*
+Medals are pretty.
+Nomnomnom.*